atteneder/glTFast/Documentation~/features.md

   - [x] Editor Export
   - [ ] Runtime Export (see [issue][RuntimeExport])

+*glTFast* requires Unity 2019.4 or newer. glTF export currently only works on Unity 2020.2 or newer.

 ## Platforms

 All of Unity's platforms are supported. glTFast is tested or was reported to run on: